Koodimonni/Composer-Dropin-Installer/readme.md

 * Handle deletions on removal and on update.
 This could be easily done with json-database in [vendor-dir]

 ##Changelog
+* 1.0.1 Updated tests to new repository https://wp-languages.github.io
+* 1.0 Stable release, updated to newer composer-plugin-api
 * 0.2.4 Fixes crashing when 'dropin-paths' is not defined in extra section.
 * 0.2.3 Bug fixes and added small notice to user when dropins are runned
 * 0.2.2 Bug fixes